microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Microsoft.Graph.Sites.md

 Create new navigation property to sets for sites

 ### [New-MgSiteTermStoreSetChild](New-MgSiteTermStoreSetChild.md)
-Create a new term object.
+Create new navigation property to children for sites

 ### [New-MgSiteTermStoreSetRelation](New-MgSiteTermStoreSetRelation.md)
 Create new navigation property to relations for sites